magit/magit/README.md

 Many more people have [contributed code][authors] and suggested features.

+Over the years a lot of people supported development financially, including the [1987 backers][backers] of the 2017 crowdfunding campaign.

 Thanks to all of you, may (the history of) the source be with you!

 ***